 People nowadays sign up for all sorts of products, and quite often, they forget they’ve registered for a service or a subscription.
 That is why it is a good idea to reach out to them via email message or notification with an offer that they can’t resist.

 Keep in mind that retaining customers is a time-consuming process.
-But, it’s a rewarding one, ask the best brands out there.
+But, it’s a rewarding one – you can even ask the best brands out there.
 When you know your business goals, and you’re focused on them together with your customers, the chances of greater brand awareness and customer loyalty are much higher.